CROSS COUNTRY

 • Athletes with a Disability Girls and Athletes with a Disability Boys (no limit of runners per school)

-• 6km School Relay (schools may enter either the 12km School Relay OR the 6km School Relay, not both).
+• 6km School Relay (schools with 8 or less runners competing in the individual events may enter either the 12km School Relay OR the 6km School Relay, not both).

 Multiple Sporting Codes